bloominghowl/alx-higher_level_programming/0x10-python-network_0/README.md

 - Use pycodestyle (version 2.8.*) to ensure code adherence to Python coding style guidelines.
 - Include a README.md file at the root of the project folder.

-## Getting Started

-To get started with this project, follow these steps:

-1. Clone the repository to your local machine.
-2. Install any necessary dependencies or libraries.
-3. Run the Python scripts or execute the Bash scripts to explore different concepts.
-4. Refer to the comments and documentation within the code for detailed explanations.
-5. Modify or extend the code as needed for your specific requirements.

-## Additional Resources
+## Additional Resources I used

-If you need further assistance or want to dive deeper into any of the covered topics, consider referring to the following resources:
+##If in need further assistance or want to dive deeper into any of the covered topics, consider referring to the following resources:

 - [Mozilla Developer Network (MDN) - HTTP Basics](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP)
 - [HTTP Status Codes](https://httpstatuses.com/)
 - [cURL Documentation](https://curl.se/docs/)

-## License

-This project is licensed under the [MIT License](LICENSE).